There’s something wrong with the air.

 These are different tools that solve different problems.

-Air purifiers remove irritants from the air.
-Humidifiers soothe dry air by adding moisture to it.
+Air purifiers remove irritants from the air, whereas humidifiers soothe dry air by adding moisture to it.

 The best way to know which will help most is based on the symptoms you’re seeing.
 I’ve summarized these in the table below.